John Llewellyn (academic)

-Sir Frederick John Llewellyn KCMG (29 April 1915 – 15 November 1988) was an English chemist and academic administrator who spent some of his career in New Zealand.
+Sir Frederick John Llewellyn FNZIC (29 April 1915 – 15 November 1988), known as John or Jack Llewellyn, was an English chemist and academic administrator who spent some of his career in New Zealand.

-Biography
+Early life and education

-Llewellyn was born in 1915.
-His father was Ernest Barrett Llewellyn.
+Llewellyn was born in 1915 in Dursley, Gloucestershire.
 He received his education at Dursley Grammar School.
-He attended the University of Birmingham, from where he graduated with a BSc (1st class honours).
-At the same university, he received a PhD and a DSc.
+He attended the University of Birmingham, from where he graduated with a BSc (1st class honours) in Chemistry.
+He remained at Birmingham for his PhD, where he was introduced to the field of X-ray crystallography by professor Ernest Gordon Cox and worked alongside Nobel laureate Norman Haworth.
+His thesis, submitted in 1938, was titled, The crystalline structure of pentaerythritol and β-methyl-xyloside.